not247/-Just-another-Content-Security-Policy-Generator/README.md

  * not much to say, upload on server and create .htaccsess or just view whats there
  * i suck at explaining things, thing is, i couldnt find something like this so made it myself
  * maybe somebody else can find it usefull or has a use for it or can at least complain about it
+ *
+its a PHP file that creates a .htaccess well it lists first everything and then allows you to check/use what you like and or not so you can include/exclude

 wanna buy me a coffee?
 feel free here my XRP address rHpcSzWEwDDDSdTKFbfnLtcrzmvNGE9rRQ